-Adri Norris will be in the Paint Studio demonstrating her Women Behaving Badly series of paintings noon–3 pm September 21-22 and September, 28-29, 2019.
-The Paint Studio is included with general admission, which is free for members and youth 18 and under.
+This Q&A was published when Adri Norris was in the Paint Studio demonstrating her Women Behaving Badly series of paintings September 21-22 and September, 28-29, 2019.
+The Studio is currently closed due to COVID-19.

 I had to ask myself, why am I in my 30s and I'm just hearing about these women?
 What would my life look like if I had had them as role models?